vpk11/lowe-cli/README.md

   - `MODEL_NAME`: The name of the model you want to use (e.g., `gemini-2.0-flash`).
   - `MODEL_PROVIDER`: The provider of the model you want to use (e.g., `google_genai`).
 - Install the `uv` package manager: https://docs.astral.sh/uv/getting-started/installation/
-- Change directory to cli-sage:
+- Change directory to lowe-cli:
 ```sh
 cd lowe-cli
 ```